crosswalk-project/crosswalk-website/public/documentation/download_mode.md

-# Using the Crosswalk Project Runtime in Download Mode
+# Download Mode

-Download Mode provides another way to shrink the application size just like what shared mode does.
-Your application is still bundled with xwalk_shared_library which contains only the API layer of crosswalk, while the crosswalk core libraries/resources will be downloaded in the background at the first launch of your application from your specified server.
-Compared to shared mode, the crosswalk runtime is exclusive to your application therefor you are on control of the crosswalk runtime full lifecycle, and the crosswalk runtime download in the background could be done silently without any end user interaction.
+Download Mode provides another way to shrink the size of your APK and is similar to shared mode.
+Your application is still bundled with the `xwalk_shared_library` which contains only the API layer of Crosswalk.
+When the application is first run on the client device, the Crosswalk core libraries and resources are downloaded in the background from a server that you specify.
+Compared to shared mode, the Crosswalk runtime is exclusive to your application and therefore you control the runtime lifecycle.
+The Crosswalk runtime can be downloaded silently in the background without user interaction.

-# How to enable Download Mode with Embedding API
+## Enabling Download Mode using the Embedding API

-## Initialize crosswalk with XWalkInitializer/XWalkUpdater
+### Initialize crosswalk with XWalkInitializer/XWalkUpdater

+The following code shows one example of how to use the `XWalkUpdater` class to download of the runtime during application initialization.
 ```
 public class XWalkDownloadActivity extends Activity
+        implements XWalkInitializer.XWalkInitListener,
-        implements XWalkInitializer.XWalkInitListener, XWalkUpdater.XWalkBackgroundUpdateListener {
+		XWalkUpdater.XWalkBackgroundUpdateListener {

     XWalkInitializer mXWalkInitializer;
     XWalkUpdater mXWalkUpdater;